 Note.
-Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans and repayments of qualified 2017 disaster distributions (see Form 8915B and its instructions), and qualified reservist distributions don't affect your contribution limit.
+Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans, and repayments of qualified disaster distributions and qualified reservist distributions don't affect your contribution limit.

-The amount you can contribute to a Roth IRA also may be CAUTION limited by your modified AGI
+The amount you can contribute to a Roth IRA may also be CAUTION limited by your modified AGI